Extra 20 important long questions and answers from the chapter "Election and Representation" for Class 11 Political Science.

 Political parties play a crucial role in mobilizing voters and forming governments.
 Their role includes:

-Selecting and nominating candidates
+Selecting and nominating candidates.

-Campaigning to spread their agenda
+Campaigning to spread their agenda.

-Mobilizing public opinion
+Mobilizing public opinion on key issues.

-Funding election campaigns
+Funding election campaigns.

-Training political workers
+Training political workers.

-Forming governments and opposition
+Forming governments and opposition after elections.

 Parties ensure political stability and continuity in governance.